See additional resources under tabs: Diagnosis, IEP, 504 Plans, Accommodations, Tutoring, Distance Learning, At Home, IEP & 504 Binders

 - This resource you can sent or print and give to your school - Dyslexia in the Classroom - What Every Teacher Needs to Know - International Dyslexia Association

-- From the Nation Center for Learning Disabilities, comes The Dyslexia Toolkit.
+- From the National Center for Learning Disabilities, comes The Dyslexia Toolkit.
 It contains a lot of signs and symptoms of dyslexia and different age levels.

 - One-page Dyslexia Awareness Handout that you can print and distribute to family, friends, professionals, teachers, etc. to create awareness of dyslexia symptoms and supplying resources.